fbpx

 Your Data

-Smaller businesses can hold massive amounts of data as they collect information about their customers, this information is a valuable commodity and hackers know this!
-Information such as credit card information, medical records, social security numbers and proprietary business information can all be sold on the dark web to the highest bidder.
+Smaller businesses can hold massive amounts of data as they collect information about their customers; this information is a valuable commodity, and hackers know this!
+Information such as credit card information, medical records, social security numbers, and proprietary business information can all be sold on the dark web to the highest bidder.

 Your Computing Power

-Cybercriminals also target individuals and businesses to steal their computing power, this computing power can be used by cybercriminals in what is known as crypto-jacking, which is where cybercriminals steal computer power to mine cryptocurrency.
-Cryptomining involves computer devices processing power being used to authenticate and secure cryptocurrency transactions.
-Crypto mining uses a lot of computing power which is why cyber criminals steal the processing power from other people’s machines.
+Cybercriminals also target individuals and businesses to steal their computing power.
+This computing power can be used by cybercriminals in what is known as crypto-jacking, which is where cybercriminals steal computer power to mine cryptocurrency.
+Cryptomining involves computer devices’ processing power being used to authenticate and secure cryptocurrency transactions.
+Crypto mining uses a lot of computing power, which is why cyber criminals steal the processing power from other people’s machines.

 Your Links To Bigger Companies

-Supply chain cyber attacks usually start when a cyber attacker targets the weakest link in the chain.
-If hackers manage to breach the cyber security of your company the cyber security of the entire supply chain becomes more vulnerable, which can make it easier for hackers to breach other companies in the supply chain which may be larger.
+Supply chain cyberattacks usually start when a cyberattacker targets the weakest link in the chain.
+If hackers manage to breach the cybersecurity of your company, the cybersecurity of the entire supply chain becomes more vulnerable, which can make it easier for hackers to breach other companies in the supply chain, which may be larger.

-Your Cash And Financial Infomation
+Your Cash And Financial Information

 Conclusion